-Aggnews: Send an email to any full-time staff member in the Office of Student Activities.
+TAMUG App: Send an email to any full-time staff member in the Office of Student Activities.
 The email should include the exact text that you want sent out to campus, along with a notation for who you would like it sent to.
-Aggnews emails are usually sent at one time during the day, so to be sure your email goes out in time for your event, please be sure to send it prior to the day of the event.
-Emails to faculty and staff must be sent by 2:00 pm the day prior to the day you wish it to be sent.
+A full-time staff member can send an app notification at any time(s) you need to let the student body know about an event occurring.